What to do after a hit and run

-DON'T follow the fleeing driver.
-Leaving the scene of the accident could put you in a compromising position: You'll miss getting eyewitness accounts — and police could question who's really at fault.
+- DON'T follow the fleeing driver.
+Leaving the scene of the accident could put you in a compromising position: You might miss getting eyewitness accounts — and police could question who's really at fault.
 Not only that, you run the risk of getting into another accident, or putting yourself in a dangerous situation without knowing the demeanor of the other driver.

-- Description of damage to the other vehicle,
+- Description of damage to the other vehicle (take photos if possible)

-- Photos of the damage to your vehicle, and
+- Photos of the damage to your vehicle

 Get an auto insurance quote